surprisetalk/slimetime-client/readme.md

 These are the `.geo.json` files from which we draw the borders.

-Thanks to [geojson-maps](https://geojson-maps.ash.ms/) for the great map data.
+Thanks to [geojson-maps](https://geojson-maps.ash.ms/) for the sweet map data.

 ### /DIST